awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 + Improved performance of report generation for reports with a large number of queues and agents in an instance\.
 + Resolved an issue with how ACW was reported, and backfilled data in customer instances to correct the ACW data for September, October, and November\.

-### API Updates<a name="nov18-api"></a>

-Released the [https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdateContactAttributes.html](https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdateContactAttributes.html) operation for the Amazon Connect API\.

 ## October 2018 Updates<a name="oct18-release-notes"></a>

-The following updates were released in September 2018:
+The following updates were released in October 2018:

 **Topics**
 + [General Updates](#oct-general)